Memoization vs Tabulation: When Each Wins

 - Assuming tabulation is always "better": Engineers who've been told "iterative is faster than recursive" apply that rule to everything.
 For DP, the time complexity is identical.
 Tabulation's edge is space optimization potential, not raw speed.
 If you don't need space optimization, pick whichever is clearer.

-- Forgetting the base cases in tabulation: With memoization, base cases are natural return statements in the recursion.
+- Missing base cases: With memoization, base cases are natural return statements in the recursion.
 With tabulation, forgetting to initialize

 dp[0](or whatever the base case is) means your entire table builds onfloat('inf')or 0 incorrectly.
-The bug is silent because the code runs without errors. - Converting memoization to tabulation mechanically: Not every memoized solution translates cleanly.
-When the state space is irregular (a graph-based DP where states aren't enumerable in a simple loop), forcing tabulation creates convoluted iteration logic that's harder to debug and harder to verify.
+The bug is silent because the code runs without errors. - Mechanical conversion: Not every memoized solution translates cleanly.
+When the state space is irregular (a graph based DP where states aren't enumerable in a simple loop), forcing tabulation creates convoluted iteration logic that's harder to debug and harder to verify.
 If the recursive version is clear, keep it.

-- Caching without checking the state space size: Memoization caches every state it encounters.
+- Ignoring state space size: Memoization caches every state it encounters.
 If the state space is enormous but only a small subset is reachable, that's efficient.
 If the state space is small and dense (like coin change with amount = 10,000), the cache and the table end up the same size, and tabulation's simpler memory access pattern gives it a slight practical edge.

 Memoization and tabulation are two implementations of the same core idea, which Richard Bellman originally described as dynamic programming in the 1950s.
 The deeper skill is recognising when a problem has overlapping subproblems in the first place.
 If you're still building that identification instinct, our guide on how to identify DP problems walks through the three structural indicators that signal a problem needs dynamic programming.
 For more detail, see our dynamic programming interview guide.